NCI-MATCH Trial (Molecular Analysis for Therapy Choice)

 As researchers learn more about matching people with treatment based on the genetic changes in their cancer, we will continue to make progress against cancer.

 NCI-MATCH is supported by NCI and is coordinated by the ECOG-ACRIN Cancer Research Group.
 Personnel from NCI, ECOG-ACRIN, and the other adult trial groups in the NCI-supported National Clinical Trials Network (NCTN)—the Alliance for Clinical Trials in Oncology, NRG Oncology Group, and SWOG—have collaborated in the development of NCI-MATCH.
 The NCTN includes researchers, physicians, and health care professionals at public and private institutions across the United States.
 They conduct clinical trials on all types of adult cancers.

 In addition to the institutions belonging to the NCTN, NCI-MATCH will be open to all institutions and sites that participate in the NCI Community Oncology Research Program (NCORP).

 For clinical trial tracking purposes, the NCI-MATCH trial is also referred to as EAY131 and as NCT02465060.

-To learn more about this trial, patients should start by speaking with their doctors or healthcare team.
-More details about the trial are available in the protocol summary.
-As the trial progresses, the list of clinical sites will continue to grow as new sites are added.
+To learn more about MATCH, you should start by speaking with your doctor or healthcare team.
+More details about MATCH are available in the protocol summary.